Coronavirus: What animal owners need to know

 Who takes care of my animal while I am in quarantine (preventively or due to illness)?

-In case of illness or if you had contact with an ill person, the recommendations of the World Health Organisation must be followed.
+In case of illness, if you enter the country after travelling to a risk region or if you had contact with an ill person, the recommendations of the World Health Organisation must be followed.
 This means for you to immediately quarantine for 14 days with a strict curfew.
 Should you fall ill, the first recommendation is that a not infected member of your household takes care of the pet.
 Just for precautionary reasons, close contact with the animal should be avoided.
-This prevents the virus from spreading to other households or animal shelters.

 For animals that require leaving the house, responsible care must be guaranteed in case of quarantine.
 It depends on the individual case which other animals should be cared for by somebody else if you are in quarantine: your cat, rabbits, birds or other small animals could stay in your home where they are in a familiar environment and can support you mentally, provided that you are in preventive quarantine or do not have strong symptoms.
 Farm managers should organise alternative stockpersons in case the primary caregivers are required to self-isolate.